troclaux/peso/README.md

 ### unresolved

-- check if aws internet gateway is necessary for architecture
+- is aws internet gateway necessary for architecture?

 ### solved